mdjazib/mdjazib/README.md

 ### The short version

 I write code, but that's not really the job.
 The job is noticing a problem enough people have and being stubborn enough to sit with it until something real comes out the other side.

-Most of what I've built has failed quietly.
-A couple of things didn't.
-I stopped counting repos a while ago, they were never the point.

 ---